mmbdtp/mmbdtp.github.io/modules/metagenomics/_posts/2000-01-04-tuesday_morning_assembly_and_binning.md

 **MEGAHIT** is a powerful, efficient tool for assembling large and complex metagenomic datasets.
 It is designed for assembling short reads from high-throughput sequencing technologies, such as Illumina, and can handle metagenomic data with mixed organisms or environmental samples.
 MEGAHIT is particularly well-suited for assembling large-scale data due to its low memory usage and high speed, making it an excellent choice for metagenomic research involving diverse microbial communities.

-To save time and resources, for this session, you will each work on a single sample:
+To save time and resources, for this session, you will each work on a single sample.
+Decide between yourselves which student takes which sample:

- - patient02_day01: Ricardo
+ - patient02_day01
- - patient02_day10: Rachael
+ - patient02_day10
- - patient04_day10 : Samson
+ - patient04_day10
- - patient04_day14: Tabitha
+ - patient04_day14
- - patient29: William
+ - patient29
- - patient35: Nabina
+ - patient35
- - patient36: Chloe
+ - patient36

 You should run the assmbly on the sample that has been assigned to you, working within your own directory in shared-teams